WebAssembly/spec/md-proto/WebAssembly.md

 ##### Effective Address

-The *effective address* of a linear memory access is computed by adding `$base` and `$offset`, both interpreted as unsigned, at infinite precision, so that there is no overflow.
+The *effective address* of a linear-memory access is computed by adding `$base` and `$offset`, both interpreted as unsigned, at infinite range and precision, so that there is no overflow.

 ##### Alignment

 **Slow:** If the effective address isn't a multiple of `$align`, the access is *misaligned*, and the instruction may execute very slowly.

-> When `$align` is greater than or equal to the size of the access, the access is *naturally aligned*.
+> When `$align` is at least the size of the access, the access is *naturally aligned*.
 When it's less, the access is *unaligned*.
+Naturally aligned accesses may be faster than unaligned accesses, though both may be much faster than misaligned accesses.

 > There is no other semantic effect associated with `$align`; misaligned and unaligned loads and stores still behave normally.